eugeneloza/castle-editor-tutorial/README.md

 ### Colored button text

 Still the black color is not good here, so let's go back to Castle Editor and change it to one of the design colors.
-Let's click one of the buttons, open the tab "All":
+Let's select one of the buttons, open the tab "All":

 ![Button text color](images/button-text-color.png)